adobe/svg-native-viewer/README.md

   * `--test` the folder with the test files.
   * `--program` the path to **testSVGNative**.
 If not provided uses the default, relative build path.
   * `--debug` Debug build or Release build of **testSVGNative**.
 Only relevant if `--program` was not set and defaults to `--debug`.

+## Known limitations in SVG Native Viewer
+* `preserveAspectRatio` is not supported on the `<svg>` element yet.
+* Furthermore, there might be limitations on certain platforms.
+(E.g. missing gradient spread-method support on CoreGraphics.)

 ## Contributing